invasionofsmallcubes/invasionofsmallcubes.github.io/posts/2020-11-1-dependency-injection-with-c.md

 ---
-title: 'Dependency injection with C'
+title: 'One way of doing dependency injection with C'
 date: '2020-11-01'
 ---